 Each Fund and in most instances an Underlying Fund may enter into reverse repurchase transactions.
 In a reverse repurchase transaction, a Fund or an Underlying Fund concurrently agrees to sell portfolio securities to financial institutions such as banks and broker-dealers, and to repurchase the same securities at a later date at a mutually agreed upon price.
 The repurchase price generally is equal to the original sales price plus interest.
 A Fund or an Underlying Fund retains record ownership of the securities and the right to receive interest and principal payments.
 A Fund or an Underlying Fund may enter into a reverse repurchase transaction in order to obtain funds to pursue additional investment opportunities with a return in excess of the cost of the reverse repurchase transaction.
 Such transactions may increase fluctuations in the market value of a Fund's or an Underlying Fund's assets and may be viewed as a form of leverage.
-Reverse purchase transactions also involve the risk that the market value of the securities sold by a Fund or an Underlying Fund may decline below the price at which that Fund or an Underlying Fund is obligated to repurchase the securities.
-In the event of bankruptcy or other default by the purchaser, a Fund or an Underlying Fund could experience both delays in repurchasing the portfolio securities and losses.
-A Fund, and the Adviser expects that an Underlying Fund, will enter into reverse purchase transactions only with parties whose creditworthiness has been reviewed and found satisfactory by the Adviser or the investment adviser of the Underlying Fund.
+Reverse purchase transactions also involve the risk that the market value of the securities sold by a Fund or an Underlying Fund may decline below the price at which that Fund or an Underlying Fund so decline below the price at which that Fund or an Underlying Fund will enter into reverse purchase transactions only with parties whose creditworthiness has been reviewed and found satisfactory by the Adviser or the investment adviser of the Underlying Fund.